limey-bean/Anacapa/README.md

 "user" not your user name

-This is a preliminary attempt a documentation...
-To run the latest version of Anacapa using the 6 primer sets that are commonly used for CALeDNA projects, you will need to download the following:
-* Download the Anacapa_db folder
-* Download taxonomy reference libraries (updated 10-16-2017) from this google drive folder: https://drive.google.com/drive/folders/0BycoA83WF7aNOEFFV2Z6bC1GM1E?usp=sharing

 ### More to come, and it might be a bit buggy.
 * if you choose to take this on...
 Good Luck!
+* This is a preliminary attempt a documentation and we apologize in advance.
+Please feel free to contact any of the developers with questions.